-Friends play the ancient game of Shuttle-cock and Battle-dore, while Mina Loy describes a moment of connection or contention.
+Friends play the ancient game of Shuttle-cock and Battle-dore, while Mina describes a moment of connection or contention.

 The divas open another box, in which they find unusual objects.
 While Mina continues to explore the box’s contents, Emmy and the Baroness play the game of Shuttle-cock and Battle-dore with paddle drums—tunable percussion instruments similar to badminton racquets—amid a soundscape of songbirds.
-Tantalized by the birds’ mating calls and rhythmic back-and-forth of the game, Mina depicts liaisons with her lover, Futurist co-founder Giovanni Papini, ranging from orgasm to real love to fighting.
+Tantalized by the birds’ mating calls and rhythmic back-and-forth of the game, Mina sings of liaisons with her lover, Futurist co-founder Giovanni Papini, ranging from orgasm to real love to fighting.
 The divas begin imitating the birds while playing with feathers from the box, in which Mina finds an egg that she beholds and then crushes.

-(Loy's eponymous poem alludes to the sexual act and the battle of the sexes—partially illustrated by changing “battledore” to “battledoor”—as well as to World War I through its references to blood (pink) and “feathers” being strewn.
+(Mina Loy's eponymous poem alludes to the sexual act and the battle of the sexes—partially illustrated by changing “battledore” to “battledoor”—as well as to World War I through its references to blood (pink) and “feathers” being strewn.
 The crushed egg obviously evokes destruction or abortion.)

 Interlude: Shell-shock and Battle-roar